Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [5] And He said to them, The Son of Man is Lord of the Sabbath.

-Comments Luke 6:1-5 The religious leaders try to impose their traditions, which are men made rules, on the people.
+Comments Luke 6:1-5 The religious leaders try to impose their traditions, which are men-made rules, on the people.
 The beloved Son of God is the true Lord of the Sabbath, and He has come to show them that they should follow the rules of the Lord, not their own traditions as the rules of the Lord.

-Q: Why did the Lord Jesus call Himself in this verse the Son of Man and not the Son of God?
-A: The 'Man' in this place does not mean male, but it means the human race.
-The beloved Son of God has come down as a human and His whole body is completely human.
-What humans would feel suffer or glad, the beloved Son of God in His human body also experiences those.
-The beloved Son of God has told all humans that the beloved Son of God Himself is a human who is the true Lord of the Sabbath.
+Q: Why does the Lord Jesus call Himself in this verse the Son of Man and not the Son of God?
+A: The “Man” in this place does not mean male, but it means the human race.
+The beloved Son of God has come down as a human, and His whole body is completely human.
+What humans would feel as suffering or gladness, the beloved Son of God in His human body also experiences those.
+The beloved Son of God has told all humans that He Himself is a human who is the true Lord of the Sabbath.
 It is He, the beloved Son of God Himself, the only human who is the Lord of the Sabbath.

 [6] And it came to pass on another Sabbath, that He entered into the synagogue and taught; and there was a man there, and his right hand was withered.

-Comments Luke 6:6 For verses 6 to 11 see Comments Matthew 12:9-14 and Comments Mark 3:1-6.
+Comments Luke 6:6 For verses 6 to 11, see Comments Matthew 12:9-14 and Comments Mark 3:1-6.

 [7] And the scribes and the Pharisees watched Him closely, whether He would heal on the Sabbath; that they might find a reason to accuse Him.